SFU-CMPT-201/a6-pub/README.md

 run it. `scanf()` requires an input, so provide `this-is-a-long-string` as an input.
 It is going to cause a segmentation fault.

+Before looking into the problem further, there is one important thing to mention.
 Since this is a common, yet serious problem, there is a sanitizer that detects this problem.
 In the Makefile, add a new target named `buffer_overflow_sanitizer`, that produces an executable of the same name.
 There, enable the `AddressSanitizer` by adding a compiler option `-fsanitize=address`.
 Compile and run it.
 Provide the same input `this-is-a-long-string`.
 It should immediately show a long error message that explains the stack buffer overflow error.

-The reason is that the size of `buffer` is 5 bytes and `this-is-a-long-string` is 22 bytes, which is clearly more than 5 bytes.
+Now, the reason for this problem is that the size of `buffer` is 5 bytes and `this-is-a-long-string` is 22 bytes, which is clearly more than 5 bytes.
 When `scanf()` stores it in `buffer`, it *overflows* and overruns the stack as follows.

 ```bash
 +─────+